Mud Island (Queensland): Coral dredging

 From 1932 to 1997, the Queensland Cement and Lime Company (QCL) operated dredges at Mud Island, mining coral for use in the manufacturing process of Portland cement.
 Coral contains limestone, which is a major component of the milled cement product.
 QCL obtained an exclusive license to the island's material after Henry Richards of the University of Queensland gave notice of the large quantity of coralline material, which was estimated to be over 50 million tons, and accumulating at "quite a fair rate".

 Richards was a founder of the Great Barrier Reef Committee, which was established to counteract the "exploitation of the economic wealth of the Great Barrier Reef by foreigners".
-Richards wanted to investigate Darwin's ideas of coral reefs, but had little mind to the long-term sustainability of reef habitats, however, believing that the 'wandering and foreign population' should be replaced by 'resident European fishermen'.
-His interests, originally of marine life 'assets', would turn to investigation of basaltic foundations, sedimentary basins, oil-bearing deposits and lime for cement manufacture.
-It was in this capacity that he would advise industrial interests, such as QCL, for Australian economic benefit.
+Richards wanted to investigate Darwin's ideas of coral reefs, but had little mind to the long-term sustainability of reef habitats, believing that the 'wandering and foreign population' should be replaced by 'resident European fishermen'.
+His interests, originally of marine life 'assets', turned to investigation of basaltic foundations, sedimentary basins, oil-bearing deposits and lime for cement manufacture.

+It was in this capacity that he advised industrial interests, such as QCL, for Australian economic benefit.
 QCL had previously obtained limestone from Gore, but the significant distance to the factory at Darra, in concert with high freight rates by rail drove the company to seek an alternative.
 Mud Island, which is located close to the mouth of the Brisbane River, was an attractive option, especially following Richards' testimony.
 Coral would be extracted from water around the island by dredge, then shipped to Oxley, where it could then be trucked a short distance to the factory at Darra.

 Operations expanded over the course of the 1930s, with 170 tons of coralline material being extracted from the island in 1932 alone.
 In addition to use of the dredge and carrier ship Kyogle, the Crocodile was hired as construction of the Story Bridge increased the demand for concrete in 1935.
 Between 1929 and 1937, approximately 8 million bags of coral reportedly were extracted from the island to be manufactured into cement.
 During World War II and thereafter, the demand for cement rose rapidly following an explosion in housing construction, and more than 1.5 million tons of coral were lifted from around Mud Island between 1938 and 1947.